deepwave-ai/3D-Perception/3D_Visualization/VTK/README.md

 Summary

 This code showcases various 3D visualization techniques in PyVista, including creating and visualizing geometries (spheres, cylinders, cubes), performing Boolean operations, simulating streamlines, and working with structured grids and point clouds.
 It highlights PyVista’s ease of use for handling both geometry and data visualization tasks.
+The video demo files can be found in video_demo directory.